Klipper3d/klipper/docs/Config_Reference.md

 ### Generic Cartesian Kinematics

 See [example-generic-cartesian.cfg](../config/example-generic-caretesian.cfg)
-for an example generic caretesian kinematics config file.
+for an example generic Cartesian kinematics config file.

-This new kinematic class allows a user to define in a pretty flexible manner an arbitrary Cartesian-style kinematics.
+This printer kinematic class allows a user to define in a pretty flexible manner an arbitrary Cartesian-style kinematics.
 In principle, the regular cartesian, corexy, hybrid_corexy can be defined this way too.
 However, more importantly, various otherwise unsupported kinematics such as inverted hybrid_corexy or corexyuv can be defined using this kinematic.

-Notably, the declaration of a generic Cartesian kinematic deviates significantly from the definition of other kinematc types.
-It follows the following convention: a user defines a set of carriages with certain range of motion that can move independently (they should move over the Cartesian axes X, Y, and Z, hence the name of the kinematic) and corresponding endstops that allow the firmware to determine the position of carriages during homing, as well as a set of steppers that can move these carriages.
+Notably, the definition of a generic Cartesian kinematic deviates significantly from the other kinematic types.
+It follows the following
+convention: a user defines a set of carriages with certain range of motion that can move independently from each other (they should move over the Cartesian axes X, Y, and Z, hence the name of the kinematic) and corresponding endstops that allow the firmware to determine the position of carriages during homing, as well as a set of steppers that move those carriages.
 The `[printer]` section must specify the kinematic and other printer-level settings same as the regular Cartesian kinematic:
 ```
 [printer]